 A structure or checklist of criteria each of which must be addressed in order to complete the whole.

 Garber, B.D. (in press, 2023).
-A structured rubric for evaluating the many systemic variable
+A structured rubric for evaluating the many systemic variables that can contribute to parent-child contact problems (PCCP).
+Family Court Review.

 The rubric requires consideration of six domains of variables